matX01/SaPousse/README.md

 SaPousse is **Open Source** so completly free to use, modify and share.

+WARNING : SaPousse is actually in an early beta version and cannot be used on a model airplane.

 It is developped to improve my knowledge about control systems and mecanism , and i want to share it in order to help other peoples that are blocked on a problem that i already had and already solved.

-WARNING : SaPousse is actually in an early beta version and cannot be used on a model airplane.
+The code is a crap i'm working on improving it.

  ## Hardware Requirement :
  _SaPousse is built on a precise Hardware set, there is no waranties that other hardware will work without any modifications of the code._